Dennis Jung Blog

 “We may remember how, in childhood, adults were able to at first look right through us, and into us, and what an accomplishment it was when we, in fear and trembling, could tell our first lie, and made for ourselves, the discovery that we are irredeemably alone in certain respects, and know that within the territory of ourselves, there can be no other footprints.”

-Many of my characters lie.
+Many of my characters lie or have secrets.
 They lie to avoid facing up to truths.
 They lie to protect.
 They lie to deceive an enemy.
-In Still Life In A Red Dress the character Ray lies because he is unable to face his own culpability and because he feels the truth will destroy his friendship with Sonny.
-The character Aminta lives a life of duplicity, lying out of love for her country.
-As a result, she risks losing a chance at love.
+In Still Life In A Red Dress the character Ray lies because he is unable to face his own culpability in the death of his friend Sonny’s lover and thus feels the truth will destroy his friendship.
+The character Aminta lives a life of duplicity.
+Her survival depends on secrets.
+She lies out of love for her country even though it costs her the love of a man.
 Lying always has costs.

-Writers of fiction create from our experiences, issuing versions and echoes of remembrances from our past ̶ events, emotions that molded our sense of self, all of it colored by all that follows.
+Writers of fiction create from our experiences, issuing versions and echoes of remembrances from our past ̶ events, emotions that molded our identity.
+All of it colored by the path our lives take and subsequent experiences.
+And we all tend to embellish those echoes of our past experiences.
 Hemingway said it quite succinctly.
 “Rightly or wrongly all remembrances of things past is fiction.”
-I couldn’t agree more.
-And along the way, these echoes of our experience are embellished.

-Writing fiction allows me to vicariously live a lie.
-To travel to far off places.
+One of the main reasons I write is that the act allows me to vicariously live a lie.
+It allows me to travel to far off places.
 To experience danger, love, loss, the entire gamut of emotion ̶ some foreign, some familiar.
-It allows me admission into a private world in which I can choose to share or not.
-I live in anothers skin.
-It is much the same for the reader,
+It allows me to live in another person’s skin.
+Hopefully, it is much the same for the reader,

 None of my stories are based on actual occurrences in my life.
-However, I do admit to creating characters that are based on actual persons, be it their temperament, their quirks, physical characteristics and even parts of their history.
-Many of their motivations owe as much to my imagination as to what these real people might do in a particular situation.
+However, a good lie always contains a bit of truth which makes the fiction of the lie more credible.
+Thus, the flip side of writing fiction lies in the existential, both personal and the observed.
+All of my stories emanate either from real events, historical or current, or the lives of actual people.
+Many of my characters’ motivations owe as much to my imagination as to what these real people might do in a particular situation.
 Many of my settings ̶ hotel rooms, bars, beaches, houses ̶ are actual locales based upon my memories and experiences.
-The creation of an imagined world requires some degree of detail and an illusion of reality necessary to transport the reader to a place, a situation or to elicit an emotion.
-At least, that is what I strive to do in my stories ̶ to create a fiction, an elaborate, believable lie.
-And ultimately create a territory of my own ̶ and for the reader.
+The creation of an imagined world requires some degree of detail and an illusion of reality in order to transport the reader to a place, a situation or to elicit an emotion – the elaborate, believable lie.
+And by way of creating that lie I create a territory of my own, and if shared well, a territory for the reader.
 As to whether I accomplish this, I leave that to you, the reader.
 That being said, I always welcome comments and critiques from my readers.

 – Dennis Jung